"They have a good shot," Nelson said. "It really depends on how they mature together through the year."

 Golden State executive vice president Chris Mullin, who earned five All-Star berthsunder Nelson's guidance, announced Tuesday morning that Montgomery and the club were parting ways.
 Nelson, one of only three men to have won the NBA's Coach of the Year award three times and owner of 1,190 career victories, will be introduced tonight at 7 at an open-to-the-public press conference in the Arena.

 "I'm happy for Nellie," said Dallas Mavericks owner Mark Cuban, who saw Nelson turn his team around from an also-ran to a perennial contender.
-"I think this means that the Warriors will finally make the playoffs.
-Nellie is that good a coach."

 Such an outcome would bring the Warriors full circle; Nelson was the last coach to lead Golden State into the postseason, doing so four times in six full seasons while compiling a 277-260 record.